 Typewriter Poetry National Poetry Month Welcome to Day Four of National Poetry Month!
 What poem are you working on, today?
 As you know, quite a few of us are writing a poem a day this month in honor of #NationalPoetryMonth.
 In fact, I’m fundraising on behalf of Tupelo Press.
-They run the 30/30 Project, which is an all-year monthly round of writing a poem a … Continue reading Day 4: National Poetry Month 2016
+They Read more…

-Natalie, the woman who asked for the poem, wanted something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.
-You can read the original post here.
+Natalie, the woman who created the poetry prompt, asked for something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.

 Now that I’m back home, I can upload the rest of the couples series I wrote for National Poetry Month.
 I’m not sure if I should continue taking pictures of the poems, or just scan them into the computer.
 Which image style do you think is best?
 Here’s an example of a scanned poem, and here’s an example of a photographed poem.
 Would love your opinions!
 Thanks 🙂